bajamircea/bajamircea.github.io/_posts/2015-03-06-c-api-objects.markdown

 categories: coding c
 ---

-This ar looks at the options for implementing objects in the C language from the C API user's point of view.
-This is the first from a series of articles that looks at how to deal with such APIs, with emphasis on correctly using such APIs which is sadly too often not the case.
+This article looks at the options for implementing objects in the C language from the C API user's point of view.
+This is the first from a series of articles that looks at how to deal with such APIs, with emphasis on correctly using such APIs (which is sadly too often not the case).

 ## Introduction